Skip to main content

 Frequently Asked Questions

-EA Sports FC 26 is a sport game.
+EA Sports FC 26 is a survival sport game with horror and anime themes.

 EA Sports FC 26 is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.